cdelorme/dot-files/readme.md

 If you are using OSX and the hostname is really like (eg. `Firstname Lastname's Macbook.local`) you can fix that easily with `sudo scutil --set HostName newname.local`.

+## OS X

+The root user exists on osx, and its home dir is `/var/root`.
+By default the root account on OSX uses the `/bin/sh` shell, to switch to bash you will first have to run:

+    sudo su
+    chsh -s /bin/bash root

+Then you should be able to install the dot-files as the root user with no other problems.

 ## Planned Features

 - Mapping control/command + v hotkey to auto-trigger `:set paste` and then `:set nopaste`